xhad/pawgoni/README.md

 docker rm $(docker ps -a -q)
 ```

-To copy a csv file fr0m the host to the container and import the longon.csv file to the mongodb running on the contianer
+To copy a csv file from the host to the container and import the longon.csv file to the mongodb running on the contianer

 ```
 docker cp ./seed-data  db_mongodb_1:/root/seed-data